 Introduction to Hadoop data lake

 As such, there is no specific syntax available for the Hadoop data lake.
 Generally, we are using several technologies in it.
-As per the requirement or need, we can use the necessary components of the Hadoop data lake and use the appropriate syntax of it.
+As per the requirement or need, we can use the necessary components of the Hadoop data lake and use the appropriate syntax it.

-How Hadoop Data Lake Works?
+How does Hadoop Data Lake Works?

 In the Hadoop data lake, we are having the combination of multiple technologies like Hadoop, BI, data warehouse, different applications, etc. In this, we can use any commodity hardware to build the Hadoop data lake.
 On the commodity hardware, we can use the HDFS file system to store the Hadoop level data in a distributed manner.
 We can also use different cloud storage platforms like Amazon S3, Azure DLS, etc. As per the use case or the client requirement, we can incorporate the multiple technologies or stack in the data lack implementation.